 Process these reports- make changes as needed-

 All records- (PDF) use or run when you want a list of all filings with all data on the filing- you could also choose weekly reports for this.
 This report is similar to Successfully downloaded report you had in the past.
 This lists all properties for which an HS-122 was received and a match was found to the SPAN.
 Review this to see if all that filed are residents based on what you know.
 File back as NR if not a resident.
 If names do not match, check to see if this is an incorrect SPAN (file back as SP—incorrect SPAN, and put the correct SPAN for that taxpayer in the comment line).
+For more information see “Directions to report errors back to the tax department.”

-All records- (excel)- same as above in excel format
+All records- (excel)- same as above in excel format.

-Incomplete records- this report (in excel format) shows you record you have left to process- you can also see this on your main homestead screen as a list in VTPIE
+Incomplete records- this report (in excel format) shows you record you have left to process- you can also see this on your main homestead screen as a list in VTPIE.

 Non-filers- this report shows you (in excel format) those taxpayers that declared last year but have yet to declare this year.
-This will allow you to provide information back to the tax department as to those taxpayers that have not filed and you think they should have.
+This will allow you to provide information back to the tax department as to those taxpayers that have not filed, and you think they should have.
+(This process for reporting back will be determined soon in VTPIE and reported back after 7/1.

-Business / rental comparison- (PDF) complete – use this report to see all business, rental or business use of outbuilding filings that you have completed the homestead for.
+Business / rental comparison- (PDF) complete – use this report to see all business, rental, or business use of outbuilding filings that you have completed the homestead for.
 This should reflect those that you have addressed as indicated below and that you have then clicked the complete button on in VTPIE.

 Business / rental comparison- (PDF) incomplete- use this report to see properties where the taxpayer filed business or rental last year and this year the business or rental percentage is different, or business use of outbuilding filing is different (you can also sort by these columns on the main homestead screen in VTPIE).
 If the percentage is different you should go to your CAMA and change the business or rental percentage to reflect the new filing amount.
-You would then want to upload CAMA again to VTPIE when you have made all these changes and you will also want to make sure to flag these parcels for grievance as changes to homestead or housesite are grievable items.
-If you believe this is in error you can file back to the tax department (see filing back to tax department).
+You would then want to upload CAMA/NEMRC again to VTPIE when you have made all these changes and you will also want to make sure to flag these parcels for grievance as changes to homestead or housesite are grievable items.
+If you believe the filing is in error, you can file back to the tax department (see filing back to tax department).
 Once you have addressed these you should go back to your main homestead screen and click complete on these files- they will then show up in the business/rental comparison complete.
+See Steps below for each.

 Business use

-Review each business percentage that is different and if you agree, apply that percent to the main building value, and subtract that dollar amount from the homestead and housesite.
-This dollar amount will then become Nonhomestead and it will be taxed correctly.
+Review each business percentage that is different and if you agree, apply that percentage to the main building value, and subtract that dollar amount from the homestead and housesite.
+This dollar amount will then become Nonhomestead, and it will be taxed correctly.
 If you are using MicroSolve, there is a field labeled %business/rental on the section/Pg 2 tab to enter the percent of business/rental and rerun cost so that the value is automatically deducted from the housesite and homestead.
 Remember, this refers to percent (%) use within the main dwelling.
-If the percent is really high or really low, you may want to call the taxpayer as many have misunderstood.
+If the percentage is really high or really low, you may want to call the taxpayer as they may have misunderstood.
 However, this is not a requirement.